Kometa-Team/Kometa/docs/defaults/award/other.md

 # Other Awards Collections

-The `other_award` Default Metadata File is used to  create collections based on numerous other awards.
+The `other_award` Default Collection File is used to  create collections based on numerous other awards.

 ![](../images/awardother.png)